theakhinabraham/grocer-grocery-store-manager/README.md

   ```
 <br>

+6. Rename `grocer-grocery-store-manager` folder to `myFolder`
+7. Open the folder `myFolder` in your code editor (I use VS Code) & start coding.
+8. Download PHP Extensions in VS Code
+9. Run Apache and MySQL in Xampp
+10. Go to Chrome Browser and go to `http://localhost/myFolder/` to run the program
+11. Create a database named `grocer` with 3 tables in `http://localhost/phpmyadmin/`

-6. Navigate to the root folder of this project
+12. Navigate to the root folder of this project

   ```
-  cd /path/to/grocer-grocery-store-manager
+  cd C://xampp/htdocs/myFolder

   ```
 <br>

-7. DO **NOT** MAKE CHANGES TO THE main BRANCH, create your own branch and name it your name
+13. DO **NOT** MAKE CHANGES TO THE main BRANCH, create your own branch and name it your name

 ```
 git branch my-user-name
 ```
 <br>

-8. Confirm that your new branch `my-user-name` is created
+14. Confirm that your new branch `my-user-name` is created

 ```
 git branch
 ```
 <br>

-9. Select your new branch `my-user-name` and work on that branch only
+15. Select your new branch `my-user-name` and work on that branch only

 ```
 git checkout my-user-name
 ```
 <br>

-10. Confirm that you are in your branch `my-user-name` and **NOT** on `main`
+16. Confirm that you are in your branch `my-user-name` and **NOT** on `main`

 ```
 git branch